Vietnam.vn - Nền tảng quảng bá Việt Nam

 WHO announces end of global emergency with Covid-19

-“Persistent health problems pose significant challenges for those affected and place a heavy burden on public health and health care services,” the team wrote, calling for clinical trials “to establish effective interventions to reduce the burden of post-Covid-19 conditions.
+“Persistent health problems pose significant challenges for affected individuals and place a heavy burden on public health and health care services,” the team wrote, calling for clinical trials “to establish effective interventions to reduce the burden of post-Covid-19 conditions.

 Source link